Reintegration Kaiārahi, PARS (People at Risk Solutions)

 Encouraging and supportive

 She has enjoyed the culture at AUT, says Hope who received an AUT Undergraduate Scholarship in 2019 and 2020 to support her studies.
+She also received a scholarship for the first year of her master’s degree.

 “AUT is a very accepting and encouraging place, and they really look out for you.
 There’s so much support for everyone.”